 One generic rationale that’s often argued in favor of getting everyone back in the physical office is that co-location promotes collaboration and innovation.
 This truism might not be true, according to a range of research.
 The business world is full of anecdotes of watercooler inspiration.
 Spontaneous, productive encounters do happen.
-Is that occasional random benefit outweighed by what many office workers experience regularly: long hours, burnout, discrimination, and/or struggling to get their own work done amidst the many distractions, harassments, tensions and dysfunctions that arise (especially in open-plan offices)?
+But is that occasional, random benefit outweighed by what many office workers experience regularly: long hours, burnout, discrimination, and/or struggling to get their own work done amidst the many distractions, harassments, tensions and dysfunctions that arise? (especially in open-plan offices)

 What’s really behind the return to the office?
 Adding the power dimension to this picture can help you spark some difficult conversations that yield better outcomes for everyone.

 Side note: Power doesn’t have to be zero-sum

 Adding the power dimension to the picture could also introduce new blind spots to our thinking.
 We often think of power as a zero-sum game: home I win, office I lose.